Twirlator: A Pipeline for Analyzing Subgroup Symmetry Effects in Quantum Machine Learning Ansatzes: Evaluation

 We start by comparing the sizes of the original circuit to the symmetrized circuits.
 The circuit size is the total number of instructions in the circuit.
 The sizes of depth-$1$ ansatzes for four qubits are presented in Fig.~\ref{fig:absolute_circuit_sizes}, and for five qubits in Fig.~\ref{fig:absolute_circuit_sizes_5}.

+In \F\ref{fig:absolute_circuit_sizes}, most ansatzes grow moderately as symmetry increases, remaining below $200$ operations even at $|S'_k|{=}24$.
+However, a small number of circuits dominate the cost tail.
 The most expensive circuit to implement is the circuit with id $6$.
 While symmetrization creates substantial overhead for a couple of circuits, in many cases, the circuits do not become so long that the hardware cannot support them.
 Interestingly, in all cases, the cost of implementing symmetric circuits for subgroups of sizes $12$ and $24$ is the same.

 We also observe that gate counts do not grow monotonically.
 This is especially apparent in Fig.~\ref{fig:absolute_circuit_sizes_5}, where circuits corresponding to subgroups of size $6$, $12$, and $24$ show lower overhead compared to the cases around them.
 We believe that the reason for this is the same as the reason why we observed the lower operator norm for the size $6$ subgroup in Fig.~\ref{fig:commutator_norm_with_twirling}.
 A similar phenomenon can be seen in the five-qubit cases in Fig.~\ref{fig:absolute_circuit_sizes_5}.
 The figure shows peaks at the same subgroups as we observe higher norm in Fig.~\ref{fig:commutator_norm_with_twirling_5}.